What is Biochar and how do you use it?

 SoilFixer believes the most advantageous size of biochars is small granules (0.1-2mm) with accessible pores of the right size.
 Hence we sieve and grind to produce a specific 0-2 mm grade of biochar.

+Biochar can be made from a vast range of organic (ie plant-based) materials.
 A quick read through the IBI/EBC certification documents will confirm that a vast range of plant organic matter can be converted to biochar.
 The list covers wood, coco, plan shells, straw, miscanthus, etc.

 We understand the technical basis for the definition of biochar.
 We know different biochars have "worked".
-However, we feel (for reasons discussed above), the underlying reasons why biochar works dictate that biochar from wood processed in a specific way are 'guaranteed' to work.
+However, we feel (for reasons discussed above), the underlying reasons why biochar works dictate that biochar from wood processed in a specific way are 'guaranteed to work.

 There are numerous types of commercial equipment for making biochar.
-The costs can carry from £20K for a simple retort kiln up to £10m for and advanced energy-from-waste gasification system linked to the electricity grid.
+The costs can carry from £20K for a simple retort kiln up to £10m for an advanced energy-from-waste gasification system linked to the electricity grid.
 Each type uses slightly different variables, for example:

 Low temperature (300-500C)